plandes/rend/README.md

-# Invoke macOS applications to view files
+# Invoke native applications to view files

 [![PyPI][pypi-badge]][pypi-link]
 [![Python 3.9][python39-badge]][python39-link]
 [![Python 3.10][python310-badge]][python310-link]
 [![Build Status][build-badge]][build-link]

-Invoke macOS applications to view files.
-Currently only Preview.app is supported.
+Invoke native applications to view files.
+On macOS, the default web browser and Preview.app are used to view HTML and PDF files respectively.
+On all other operating systems the default web browser is used to view files.

 ## Usage